brickbitbot/workshop-material/bwag-companion.md

 1. Create a function `nameVal` that takes a `string` value argument and assigns "Todd" to it.
 2. Create a function `namePtr` that takes a `pointer` to a `string` argument and assigns "Nick" to it.
-3. In your main function, initialize a variable `s` to a string of your choice, then call on your `strVal` function with `s`, print out the result.
-Call on your `strPtr` function with `s` again, print out the results.
+3. In your main function, initialize a variable `s` to a string of your choice, then call on your `nameVal` function with `s`, print out the result.
+Call on your `namePtr` function with `s` again, print out the results.
 What can we observe?

 ### Structs